conda-forge/conda-smithy/README.md

 instead of an organization by replacing the organization argument with `--user github_user_name`.
 3. **Register the feedstock with CI services:**
-`conda smithy register-ci --organization conda-forge ./foo-feedstock`.
+`conda smithy register-ci --organization conda-forge --feedstock_directory ./foo-feedstock`.
 This requires tokens for the CI services.
 You can give the name of a user instead of organization with `--user github_user_name`.
 4. Regenerate the feedstock with ``conda smithy regenerate ./foo-feedstock``